 William Drabble’s Chicken and apple hedgehog rolls are lots of fun to make with kids needing to be creative.

-Meanwhile, prepare the filling.
-Season and grill the chicken breast in a pan or under the grill until golden brown and cooked through.
+- Meanwhile, prepare the filling.
+Season and grill the chicken breast in a pan or under the grill until golden brown and cooked through with no pink showing.
 Remove and allow to cool.

 - Once cool, shred or slice into thin strips.
 Use the large side of a grater to prepare the cucumber and apple.
 Add a small drizzle of olive oil and season with salt and pepper.